...

 A bit more on the 120-hour rule

 The 120-hour rule is not something that comes up all that often.
-Frankly, it occurs in situations that are tragic and relate to accidents like if you and your spouse are both in a vehicle that is involved in a traffic accident.
+Tragically, it often happens in accidents, such as if both you and your spouse are involved in a traffic accident.
 If one of you passes away in the accident itself and then the other passes away on the way to the hospital the 120-hour rule would apply.
 Had your spouse survived you by more than 120 hours then her estate would receive the traditional share of your property.
-However, since the 120-hour rule was not met then the property in your estate would be divided up equally among your children or other heirs per the intestacy laws of Texas.
+If the 120-hour rule is not met, the property in your estate will be divided equally among your children or other heirs according to the intestacy laws of Texas.

 This is all to say that having a will is the most important step that you can take in terms of your estate planning.
 Every adult should have a will- it’s that simple.
-If you are in a position where you are needing to settle an estate for a person who died without a will then you need to submit paperwork to the probate court for the county where he or she resided.
-The primary document is an affidavit (sworn statement under oath) that states the person’s assets and liabilities, the history of the family, and the names of any heirs that are known to you.
+If you are in a position where you need to settle an estate for a person who died without a will then you need to submit paperwork to the probate court for the county where he or she resided.
+The main document is an affidavit, which is a sworn statement under oath completed by the person.
+It outlines their assets and liabilities, family history, and the names of any known heirs.
 The heirs should sign the affidavit in front of two witnesses.
-Small estates under $50,000 can usually be processed sooner using a small estate’s affidavit.
+A small estate’s affidavit can usually expedite the processing of estates under $50,000.

 When you have a situation involving estates larger than $50,000 then you run into a situation where the process becomes more complex.
 Someone in the life of the deceased person will need to apply to the court to become the estate administrator.
 The spouse of the deceased would be a logical person but sometimes he or she may not be in an emotional position to deal with that responsibility.
 It is difficult, to say the least, to lose a spouse.
 Handing the complexities of a probate case at that point may be asking too much.
 As a result, sometimes a child or more extended family member fulfills this duty.

 The probate process for larger estates involves determining who that administrator will be and then figuring out heirs and creditor roles.
 Creditors of the deceased must be notified of the estate administration so that they can have an opportunity to have their debts fulfilled.
 Depending upon the size of the estate this may not be possible if debts are substantial.
-In any event, the property left over after creditors are paid would then be disbursed to the heirs based on the judge’s interpretation of the intestacy laws of Texas.
+After settling creditors, the judge will distribute the remaining property to the heirs based on their interpretation of Texas intestacy laws.

 Questions about the material contained in today’s blog post?
 Contact the Law Office of Bryan Fagan